qmarsala/automator/README.md

 - playbackLoopCount

 the function should return an object with the same properties with new calculated values for the click.
 any property not returned will use default values. (more on those later.)
 *Note: you do not need to return a playbackLoopCount value, you cannot update this property*

 ### **action commands**
 action commands are regular clicks often from your clicklog, and user defined functions in the \dynamicbehaviors\actions.ahk file.
-these actions can be placed anywhere following the setup actions, and will run in the order they are in from top down.
+these actions can be placed anywhere following the setup commands, and will run in the order they are in from top down.
 regular clicks look like this:
 ```++delayMs,isRightClick,clickX,clickY```
 in place actions look like this: